 CML and CMB communiqués and the CGPs are exclusively enforced by the CMB, which was established in 1981 and was Turkey's first independent supervisory authority.
 It oversees the securities markets, actively promotes the CGPs and monitors the securities market.
 The CMB has the authority to impose administrative sanctions on companies or individuals in the event of non-compliance.
 If the conditions set forth under the CML and the relevant legislation occur, the public prosecutor may prepare an indictment on the written request of the CMB.

-Two associations whose reviews and decisions are also taken into consideration are the Turkish Industry and Business Association (TUSIAD) and the Capital Market Investors' Association (BORYAD).
+The Turkish Industry and Business Association (TUSIAD)'s reviews and decisions are also taken into consideration.
 TUSIAD, established in 1971, performs an important role on the formation and development of the CGPs.
-It issued the first Corporate Governance Best Practice Code in Turkey in 2002.3 BORYAD was established in 2001 mainly to safeguard the share and stakeholders' rights to support investment in the country.4
+It issued the first Corporate Governance Best Practice Code in Turkey in 2002.3

 Although there have been no fundamental legislative changes on corporate governance in Turkey, the following developments have been noticed.